- Developers

 You need to use the “Material Design” guidelines for designing the UI for an app to run on most Android phones.
 Use the “Human Interface Guidelines” to design the UI for an app that will serve iPhone users.

 We don’t just talk about technical differences when we compare these two guidelines.
 The design philosophies vary completely across two guidelines.
-You should plan to hire experienced UI designers, who need relevant experience in the appropriate guideline.
+You should plan to hire experienced UI designers who need relevant experience in the appropriate guidelines.

 3. Keeping the ecosystem in mind